-If you have been prescribed any of these medicines your doctor will regularly review you and where needed will adjust your treatment to keep your levels or cholesterol and or triglycerides in check.
+If you have been prescribed any of these medicines your doctor will regularly review how you're getting on.
+They will adjust your treatment if needed to keep your cholesterol and or triglycerides levels in check.

-Here are the most common conditions that push up your levels of blood fat:
+Here are the most common conditions that push up your blood fats: